jackjburnett/jackjburnett.github.io/_projects/2026-archive.md

 ## Pre-CHI 2026 Website

-As a publicity chair I created the [Pre-CHI 2026 website](https://south-west-uk-pre-chi.github.io/), based on [jekyll-theme-conference](https://github.com/DigitaleGesellschaft/jekyll-theme-conference).
+As a publicity chair I created the [Pre-CHI 2026 website](https://south-west-uk-pre-chi.github.io/2026/), based on [jekyll-theme-conference](https://github.com/DigitaleGesellschaft/jekyll-theme-conference).
-The website managed to top Google searches for 'pre chi' and 'pre chi 2026', with almost 1000 impressions in the two months leading to the event.
+The website managed to top Google searches for 'pre chi' and 'pre chi 2026', with over 1000 impressions in the two months leading to the event.
 A pirate theme version was also created, found by ['pirating the talks'](https://south-west-uk-pre-chi.github.io/1726/) on the main website.